 - Originally formed as an independent corporate body, as a result of Local Government Reorganisation, on 1 April 1998, Hereford & Worcester Fire Authority (the Authority) is now constituted under the Fire and Rescue Services Act 2004.
 The Authority sets its own budget requirement, receives a share of Retained Business Rates, Business Rate Support Grant and Revenue Support Grant, and issues its own Council Tax Precept. - 2.
+Under the provisions of the Policing and Crime Act 2017, the Police and Crime Commissioner (PCC) may submit a business case to the Home Secretary for the PCC to take over governance of the Fire Authority.
+The PCC for West Mercia (which covers the Hereford and Worcester Fire area) has submitted a business case and the Home Secretary has indicated that the governance change will take place.
+Originally intended to be with effect from 1st June 2018, this transfer has now been deferred to a date yet to be advised.
+At the point of transfer the existing Authority will cease to exist and will be replaced by a new Authority taking over all of the assets and liabilities of the existing one. - 3.
 The Service covers the whole of Herefordshire and Worcestershire, an area of around 1,500 square miles (390,000 hectares) and a resident population of about three-quarters of a million people (753,700 ONS mid-2014 population estimate).
 Of these, three in four live in Worcestershire, with around 100,000 people living in the city of Worcester.
-Herefordshire is more sparsely populated with a largely rural population, about a third of whom (60,000 people) live in the city of Hereford. - 3.
-Our Strategy is the Service's overall statement of intent.
+Herefordshire is more sparsely populated with a largely rural population, about a third of whom (60,000 people) live in the city of Hereford.

+4. Our Strategy is the Service's overall statement of intent.
 With safety firmly at its heart, the statement has a clear core purpose built on strong foundations linked by three driving principles: firefighter safety, community safety and delivery of quality services.
-It relies on all parts of the service from frontline firefighting to support staff and community safety volunteers working together to deliver services and plans.
+It relies on all parts of the service - from frontline firefighting to support staff and community safety volunteers - working together to deliver services and plans.